How to Pack Your Gym Bag for an Outdoor Workout

 - Put heavy items at the bottom for the safest weight distribution, especially if you’re using a backpack.

-- Choose a bag with plenty of room inside, like the NBT Duffle Mike, so you can switch things up and leave some things packed in between workouts.
+- Choose a bag with plenty of room inside, like the Rush LBD Mike 40L, so you can switch things up and leave some things packed in between workouts.

 - Stash a variety of high-powered post-workout snacks in your bag so you don’t waste those gains by stuffing your face with something you’ll regret when you’re out of the woods (or park, or track).